On the Turkish transnumeral as an aspect effectuation device

 Lyubimov, L. K. (1972).
 O chislovom znachenii nulevoy formy tyurkskih suschtestvitel’yh [On the numerical value of the zero form of turkic nouns].
 Soviet Turkology, 78–83.

 Oganova, E. (2022).
 Kategoriya chisla v turetskom yazyke kak lingvodidakticheskaya problema.
+In E. Oganova, Ed.
 Tyurkskie yazyki I literatury v istoricheskoy perspective [The category of number in the Turkish language as a linguodidactic problem.
-Turkic languages and literatures in historical perspective].
-Moscow, 86–101.
+Turkic languages and literatures in historical perspective]. (pp. 86–101).
+Institute of Africa and Asia.

 Scheka Y. (2007).
 Prakticheskaya grammatika turetskogo yazyka [Practical grammar of Turkish].
-Moscow: Vostok-Zapad.
+Vostok-Zapad.

 Schroeder, C. (1999).
 The Turkish nominal phrase in spoken discourse.
-Turcologica 40.
-Wiesbaden: Harratssowitz.
+Turcologica, 40.
+Harrassowitz.

 Shtanov, A. V. (2010).
 Turetskiy yazyk.
 Bazovyi kurs [Turkish language.
 Basic course], Part I. MGIMO University.

 Stoyanova, J. (2021).
-Problemi na psiholingvistikata [Issues in psycholinguistics].
+Problemi na psiholingvistikata [Problems of Psycholinguistics].
 Sofia University Press.

 Symeonidis, V. (2020).
 Linguistic complexity in grammaticalization: A case study in the „be going to‟ construction.
-In N. Lavidas, A. Bergs & E. van Gelderen (eds.), The Naxos papers, Volume I: On the diachrony of English.
-Cambridge Scholars Publishing, 111–121.
+In N. Lavidas, A. Bergs, & E. van Gelderen (Eds.), The Naxos papers, Volume I: On the diachrony of English. (pp. 111–121).
+Cambridge Scholars Publishing.

 Underhill, R. (1976).
 Turkish grammar.
 The MIT Press.